cblevins/sp23-dig-stud/assignments/final-project.md

 - What kind of **challenges** are you anticipating?
 - Is there anything in particular you would like **feedback** on?

+**Tips for choosing a project idea:**

+- Scroll to the end of this page to [see examples of previous final projects]({{site.baseurl}}/assignments/final-project/#examples-of-previous-final-projects-in-introduction-to-digital-studies)
+- If you're interested in working with data analysis or visualization, I've put together [some resources for finding datasets here]({{site.baseurl}}/modules/finding-datasets/).

-*Project idea due on Canvas by April 14th at 11:59pm*
+*Project idea due on Canvas by April 14th at 11:59pm* {: .notice--info}

 ## Draft of Project

 You will be submitting a draft of your final project during the last week of class.
 Submit this draft on Canvas through a media file upload, URL to website, etc. (consult with Prof. Blevins ahead of time on the format of the submission).
 You will then give a 5-minute presentation of the project to a group of classmates.
 The goal of this step of the project is to get feedback so that you can incorporate revisions into the final submission.

-*Draft of final project due on Canvas by May 1st at 12:30pm (in-class presentation on May 1st)*
+*Draft of final project due on Canvas by May 1st at 12:30pm (in-class presentation on May 1st)* {: .notice--info}

 ## Final Project Revision